ryankenney-dev/farkle-game-variants/docs/Farkle-Craps.md

-    * If the betting player's actual current score is equal to or greater than "required score", then the target player (back of card) lose the value of the wager (back of card) to the bank
+    * If the betting player's actual current score is equal to or greater than "required score", then the target player (back of card) loses the value of the wager (back of card) to the bank

     * Discard the bet